kishore906/Solum-Assignment/C/README.md

 ### Test Login Credentials

-You can find sample user credentials inside:\
+You can find sample users credentials inside:\
 src/utils.users.js\
 Use these credentials in the login form to test validation and verification